-If there are complex facts in your argument that cannot be expressed as annotations, then that is a weakness in the type-checker.
+If there are complex facts in your proof that cannot be expressed as annotations, then that is a weakness in the type-checker.
 For example, the Nullness Checker cannot express "in list lst, elements stored at even indices are always non-null, but elements stored at odd elements might be null."
 In this case, you have two choices.
 First, you can suppress the warning (Chapter 25, page 152); be sure to write a comment explaining your reasoning for suppressing the warning.
 You may wish to submit a feature request (Section 32.2) asking for annotations that handle your use case.
-Second, you can rewrite the code to make the argument simpler; in the above example, it might be better to use a list of pairs rather than a heterogeneous list.
+Second, you can rewrite the code to make the proof simpler; in the above example, it might be better to use a list of pairs rather than a heterogeneous list.

-3. At this point, all the steps in your argument have been formalized as annotations.
+3. At this point, all the steps in your proof have been formalized as annotations.
 Re-run the checker and repeat the process for any new or remaining warnings.

-If every step of your argument can be expressed in annotations, but the checker cannot make one of the deductions (it cannot follow one of the steps), then that is a weakness in the type-checker.
+If every step of your proof can be expressed in annotations, but the checker cannot make one of the deductions (it cannot follow one of the steps), then that is a weakness in the type-checker.
 First, double-check your reasoning.
 Then, suppress the warning, along with a comment explaining your reasoning (Chapter 25, page 152).
+The comment is an excerpt from your English proof, and the proof guides you to the best place to suppress the warning.
 Finally, please submit a bug report so that the checker can be improved in the future (Section 32.2).